Why Merino Wool Makes the Best Moisture Wicking Socks

 The one common sock material you should avoid: cotton.
 Cotton socks acts like a sponge, holding onto water and drying slowly, which is not the vibe we want when we sweat.

 Socks are your first line of your defense against moisture, but they’re not the last.
 Pairing moisture wicking Merino Wool socks with breathable footwear leads to top-notch performance.

-We’ve got a lot of hours into studying this, and we’ve fine-tuned our sock designs by activity for the best foot-sock-shoe performance, including when it comes to managing moisture.
+At Darn Tough, we’ve got a lot of hours into studying this, and we’ve fine-tuned our sock designs by activity for the best foot-sock-shoe performance, including when it comes to managing moisture.
 Part of that includes adding vents or mesh panels when we know these socks are going to be in traditionally less breathable footwear to help channel that moisture up and out.